 Think about what makes the most sense, and what would cause conflict if not clearly outlined.

 Additionally, how many vacation weeks a year do you get?
 How far in advance do you need to notify the other parent of vacation time?
 Can Parent A’s vacation time trump Parent B’s holiday time?
-Each of these items need to be discussed and included in the custody agreement.
+Each of these items needs to be discussed and included in the custody agreement.

 How far away can one parent travel with the child before needing to notify the other parent?
 In any instance (perhaps international travel), does one parent need to ask the other parent for permission to travel?
 What is the formal method of notification or of asking permission?
 How far in advance does one parent need to be notified of travel?